lauraboterob/WindTurbine_Noise_prediction/README.md

 ## What is needed to run the code

 This code is ready to use in a matlab for windows, specifically for the 2019 version.
-For running the code in linux or other operational systems, changes in the scripts migth be conducted accordinly, mainly in the script: "XFOIL_new_airfoil.mat".
+For running the code in linux or other operational systems, changes in the scripts migth be conducted accordinly, mainly in the script: ``XFOIL_new_airfoil.m``.

 The executable of XFOIL is in the folder.
 The user does not need to install anything regarding this.